VayuDev/samal-jit/README.md

 Note: List syntax will maybe change in the future.

+## License

+The software is licensed under the very permissive MIT License.
+If you open a pull request, you implicitly license your code under the MIT license as well.

 ## Design notes

 ### Part 1: Why every programming language sucks